data-integrations/mixpanel/docs/MixPanel-batchsource.md

 **From date:** Start date for reports data in yyyy-mm-dd format.

 **To date:** End date for reports data in yyyy-mm-dd format.

+**Generate schema by events fields:** If enabled, schema will include all unique fields from selected events.
+Missing fields for particular event will have null values.
+Fields names will be escaped to match Apache Avro naming conventions.

 ### Advanced

 **Events:** Comma separated list of events you would like to get data on.